faculty and administration

 Mr. Gennari received a B.S. in Accounting from North Adams State College (summa cum laude) and a J.D. from the College of William and Mary, where he served as editor-in-chief of the William & Mary Law Review.

 Judge Ginsburg is a graduate of Harvard College, and Harvard Law School.
-He was an Associate Justice of the Probate and Family Court from 1977 until 2002.
-He is the founder and director of Senior Partners for Justice and is a supervising attorny at Legal Assistance Corporation of Central Massachusetts
+He was an Associate Justice of the Probate and Family Court from 1977until 2002.
+He is the founder and director of Senior Partner for Justice, a group of over seven hundred lawyers who provide pro bono legal services to low income individuals in the Probate and Family Court and elsewhere.
+He is also a supervising attorney at The Legal Assistance Corporation of Central Massachusetts.
+He teaches Family Court Practice and Trial Practice.

 Ericka Gray has been a full-time dispute resolution professional since 1987 and has been providing conflict management, mediation, training and consulting services since 1985.
 In addition to providing mediation services, she consults to a number of corporations, employee assistance programs, government and non-profit organizations to provide management consulting, conflict intervention, training, and dispute resolution systems design services relating to communication, interpersonal, and workplace issues.
 Ericka is the founder and President of DisputEd and is one of three principals of OptionBridge, LLC, which has offices in New Hampshire, Boston, Hartford, and Chicago.
 Ericka served on the Massachusetts Trial Court Standing Committee on Dispute Resolution and was a convener of the MassUMA Working Group to review mediation legislation in the Commonwealth.